hyundai-robotics/doc-hi6-mastering/02_about_kit/2-kit_initialization/README.md

 <br>
 <br>

 #### 2.2.2.
 Communication settings for contact sensor
 - The software bundle includes the mastering setup application.
 Install the software on a different computer.
 - **<u>If you utilize a company computer, please note that the 'IP Search' function is generally not permitted by company security policies.</u>**
 - In the case of above, you can set the ip configure by using personal computer.
  - Following membership registration, you are able to use this program.
     - After finishing communication setting, please connect the hardwares(communicator, ethernet cable) like [Fig 2-1 b.Communication module](../1-kit_description/README.md).

     <div>
     <img src="../../_assets/08_ip_configuration.PNG" style="max-height: 30vh; max-width: 35vw">

     Fig 2.2.2.
 [IP configurator](https://www.keyence.co.kr/download/download/confirmation/?dlAssetId=AS_135945&dlSeriesId=&dlModelId=&dlLangId=&dlLangType=en-GB)
-    <br>- `Network Adaptor` : Network adaptor info for connected computer.
+    - `Network Adaptor` : Network adaptor info for connected computer.
-    <br>- `IP Search Range` : Searching for the connected device's IP address.
+    - `IP Search Range` : Searching for the connected device's IP address.
-    <br>- `IP Address/Mac Address` : IP address and MAC address of the connected device
+    - `IP Address/Mac Address` : IP address and MAC address of the connected device
-    <br>- `IP Setting/Reset` : IP settings button (edit) and reset button (<u>**only for changing IP settings**</u>)
+    - `IP Setting/Reset` : IP settings button (edit) and reset button (<u>**only for changing IP settings**</u>)
     </div>